btel/2016-06-15-scikit-learn-day-paris/notes.md

     * demos are interspersed by demonstrations
     * use sticky notes to call a helper
     * use of many forms of feedback (sticky notes, etherpad, surveys)
-    * evidence-based teaching -- SC surveys
+    * evidence-based teaching -- SC surveys and publications

 * instructors training and certification:
     * required for all certified instructors